Updated: 4/21/2018 | April 21st, 2018

 As part of my desire to give you the best budget travel tips I can, I’m continuing my series on country costs.
 This time, we’re going to look at Panama.
-I’ve spent the last month in Panama with a goal of spending $35 USD per day.
+I’ve my time Panama with a goal of spending $35 USD per day.

 How did I do?
 I failed.
 Miserably.
 I spent $1,674.81 USD in 28 days, which is an average of $59.81 per day.

 I ate good food.
 Lots of good, expensive food.